 Hard to think about the island without mud coming to mind, the west side from Ruggedy to Doughboy having the worst of it

 The huts were often empty, would use a double mattress for comfort.
-When I did meet a fellow tramper, the conversion would often revolve around the mud and which shade of brown was the most horrendous.
+When I did meet a fellow tramper, the conversion would often revolve around the mud and which shade of brown was the worst.
 A couple developed a grading system, ranking it between one-step mud and five-step mud based upon the effort required.

 Bog on Adams Hill